 Eleanor is married and has two young adult children, and a teen daughter who is active in YRUU.
-She enjoys camping, hiking, reading, theater and dance and her two corgis and two cats.
+She enjoys camping, hiking, reading, theater and dance and her three corgis and three cats.

 Office Hours – Tuesday – Friday 9 – 3, Sunday 8-1